Walker-Xin/tutorial/README.md

 ## Potential Error

-Please note that the solutions here are not official and may (and probably will) contain errors.
+Please note that the solutions here are not official and may (and most likely will) contain errors.

-If any error is spotted, I would be very grateful if you could let me know by opening an issue.

 ## Course Structure